Subscribe To This Site

 The idea is to create a shared space in which all forms of transport are equal.
 In order to avoid crashes, motorists are forced to go slowly, especially at busy intersections.
 Of course, this method supposes that drivers are rational and caring human beings.

-Some of the outrageous behaviour of drivers, as cited above, leads me to believe that we have a long way to go in disciplining the car.
-For countries like the UK which have a poor safety record, there will be additional work required to "tame the car" so that schemes such as shared spaces work effectively for everyone's benefit.
+For countries which have a poor safety record, there will be much additional work required to "tame the car" so that schemes such as shared spaces work effectively for everyone's benefit.

-Naked streets - a workable option?
+Naked streets - can they work?

-Opinion is divided.
 There is evidence that accident rates ave been cut in some areas.
 In the UK the shared space approach is being trialled in a number of places and has support from The Women's Institute and English Heritage.

 Certainly shared space is not viewed positively by most people in the blind community.